-In terms of their position in the supply chain, successful applicants that are new to UKRI towards the end of the evaluation are component/ technology providers or system integrators (5%), Intermediate companies (6%) and Public / private end use (6%) (see Table 6 which presents the information in absolute numbers).
+In terms of their position in the supply chain, successful applicants that are new to UKRI towards the end of the evaluation are component/ technology providers or system integrators (5%), Intermediate companies (6%) and Public/private end use (6%) (see Table 6 which presents the information in absolute numbers).
+Table 6 - Successful applicants, per position across the supply chain and prior experience with UKRI Source: Technopolis based on Project Master data.

 Supply chain New to UKRI Not New to UKRI Total

 Component/ technology providers 7 134 141

 System integrators 0 39 39

 Intermediate company 3 46 49

-Public / private end user 1 15 16
+Public/private end user 1 15 16

 Other 12 17 29

+Total 23 251 274